rebeccakoleth/rebeccakoleth.github.io/_posts/2025-07-18-i-can-and-i-will.md

 <div class="indent">

 I listened to this song over and over to make myself keep going towards a reality where I trust every lyric.
-To me, *I Can and I Will* is an acceptance of coexisting hurting and healing.
+To me, <em>I Can and I Will</em> is an acceptance of coexisting hurting and healing.
 I don't like bittersweet songs because I don't like to confess that I need to feel hope.
 </div>

 <div class="indent">